shmizhang/GRCF/README.md

 Pytorch implementation  for GRMNCF.

 ## Installation:
-Our implementation is based on [mmf](https://github.com/facebookresearch/mmf) framework, and and built upon M4C-Captioner.
-Please refer to mmf's document for more details on installation requirements.
+Our implementation is based on [mmf](https://github.com/facebookresearch/mmf) framework, and and built upon [M4C-Captioner](https://github.com/ronghanghu/mmf/tree/project/m4c_captioner_pre_release/projects/M4C_Captioner).
+Please refer to [mmf's document](https://mmf.sh/docs/) for more details on installation requirements.
 ## Dataset:
   The original Textcaps dataset is from https://textvqa.org/textcaps/dataset/.
+We leverage
 ## Running the code:

 ## Annotation: